One Man’s Appalachia Is Another Man’s Crapalachia

 The troubles of West Virginia are thus presented by McClanahan as being natural; perhaps God-given.
 That he might be right is neither here nor there – the danger is that the decision is delegated not to West Virginians exclusively (I can say this from experience: West Virginians rightfully believe that we are the best judges and defenders of our own misery) but to everybody.
 Once again, the state has been left to the mercy of outsiders and if history has taught us West Virginians anything, it is that this mercy will not be forthcoming.

-2 thoughts on “One Man’s Appalachia Is Another Man’s Crapalachia
+2 responses to “One Man’s Appalachia Is Another Man’s Crapalachia

 The authentic West Virginia is – among many, many other things – one where ‘Big Coal’ has taken advantage of a work force – of a people – for so long that those same people now believe not only that it’s the only work they deserve, but also that it’s the only work they want.